SESSIONS

 Therapeutic Exercise: includes various stretching and strengthening exercises and a focus on posture, trunk stabilization and breathing.

-Neuromuscular Re-education: re-trains the mind-muscle connection to restore normal movement, coordination, and muscle activation/relaxation.
+Neuromuscular Re-education: restores normal movement, coordination, and muscle activation/relaxation.
 Oftentimes compensatory and faulty movement patterns are developed after injuries and/or surgeries and needs to be corrected.

 Dynamic Neuromuscular Stabilization (DNS) is an approach that helps restore “ideal” positions and movements, utilizing developmental positions that are innate to every person (more on this here).